WILLIAM H. TURNER, LTJG, USN

 He was survived by his wife, Mrs. Margaret Lucas Turner.

-On Eternal Patrol shows that he was awarded the Bronze Star; unable to find a citation or confirmation.
+On Eternal Patrol shows that he was awarded the Bronze Star; unable to find a citation.